-10 Tips for Managing Sinus Flare-ups
+10 Tips for Managing Sinus Irritation

-What’s the difference between a cold and sinusitis?
+So, what’s the difference between a cold and sinusitis?

 “The big difference between colds and sinusitis is how long they last,” says Jastin Antisdel, M.D., an ENT-otolaryngologist and director of Rhinology & Sinus Surgery at Saint Louis University in Saint Louis, Mo.
 Most colds taper off in 5-7 days but sinusitis symptoms last longer than 10 days.
 Sinusitis may also bring headaches, pain and pressure around the face and eyes, bad breath, pain in your upper teeth and colored nasal discharge.
 With colds, the discharge is often white or cloudy.

 1. Keep your distance: Limit your contact with people who are sick.
 Wash your hands often with soap and water — especially before you eat.

 2. Irrigate your nose: Keep your nostrils moist with frequent use of saline sprays or washes.

 3. Check your indoor air flow: Use a humidifier in your home if you have forced-air heat – the moisture helps mucus drain more effectively.
 But clean the humidifier often to protect against mold and other allergens.

 4. Open the windows: Ventilate your house on days when the pollen count isn’t high.
 Stale air aggravates sinus problems.